canon20paul/Leaderboard/README.md

 ### Application can run on any Browser.

-###  A simple to do List Application Project.
-An application that can help a group or an individual Manage Day to Day tasks in Linear tracking manner. though mainly demonstrating the Usage of Webpack and ES6 Modules
+###  A simple Leaderboard Application Project.
+An application that Captures and manages game scores.
+A Game is  initialized by  pulling an id using an API after  which records are taken and utilized.
+Asides Html5 and CSS, its Interactions are enhanced with JavaScript and Bundled with webpack

 ### Application has been tested for error and browser functionality